-AdapatedMind Math is intended to be a full pre-assessment, progress tracking, lesson, and practice product.
+AdaptedMind Math is intended to be a full pre-assessment, progress tracking, lesson, and practice product.
 However, you would be wise to carefully check out each and every lesson ahead of time to be sure that videos match practice sets and that explanations for incorrect answers are well targeted.
-While you can track progress, it would very difficult to pinpoint specific difficulties since success is reported only in percentages and total number correct.
-If you were to use it for homework practice, you would likely need to use it for in-class work as well to avoid "We didn't do that in class" situations.
+While you can track progress, it would be very difficult to pinpoint specific difficulties because success is reported only in percentages and total number correct.
+If you were to use it for homework practice, you would likely need to use it for in-class work as well, to avoid "We didn't do that in class" situations.

-Lower grade blackboard video lessons -- while not so great for native English speaking first graders -- could be quite useful for ELL or low literacy students to learn math vocabulary.
-Because pre-test results generate a percent of the whole curriculum mastered figure but don't seem to be available for comparison to any kind of post tests, their use is limited.
-You could use a random practice set as a post test, but results are not kept separate if the set is retried at a later date.Continue reading Show less
+Lower-grade blackboard video lessons -- while not so great for native English-speaking first graders -- could be quite useful for ELL or low-literacy students to learn math vocabulary.
+Because pretest results generate a percent of the whole curriculum-mastered figure but don't seem to be available for comparison to any kind of post-test results, their use is limited.
+You could use a random practice set as a post-test, but results are not kept separate if the set is retried at a later date.Continue reading Show less

 AdaptedMind Math is a website that teaches kids math through a series of lessons.
-It assembles about 60 lessons per grade (for grades 1 through 6), each one with a 20-question practice set, at least one video clip, and multiple worksheets.
-Upon login, kids take a pre-test to generate a percentage of the curriculum mastered number, then move on to select any lesson in their grade, or any other grade if they wish.
-Kids earn cute visual badges and points towards mastery when they answer correctly and pop-up explanations when they make mistakes.
-Videos are about 85 percent from Khan Academy with native (original content from AdaptedMind) videos making up the remaining 15 percent.
+It assembles about 60 lessons per grade (for grades one through six), each with a 20-question practice set, at least one video clip, and multiple worksheets.
+Upon login, kids take a pretest to generate a percentage of the curriculum-mastered number, and then move on to select any lesson in their grade, or any other grade if they wish.
+Kids earn cute visual badges and points toward mastery when they answer correctly and pop-up explanations when they make mistakes.
+Videos are about 85 percent from Khan Academy, with native videos (original content from AdaptedMind) making up the remaining 15 percent.

 Explanations are offered for incorrect answers, but they're inconsistent and don't always address the particular problem the student's having.
-A third-grade single digit decimal multiplication mistake led to a supporting video that used four places.
+A third-grade single-digit decimal multiplication mistake led to a supporting video that used four places.
 The presentation of questions can also create confusion.
 For example, place value questions alternate back and forth between "How many hundreds are in the number 568?"
 (5) and "What is the value of the hundreds digit in the number 568?"
 (500).
-Finally, though they claim to be fully standards-aligned, not all state standards are included (North Dakota and Alaska at least are missing) and the Common Core standards listed on the teacher's progress page are difficult to relate to practice sets and don't necessarily map to the questions offered in the sets.
-While AdaptedMind makes an effort, a fine tooth comb is needed to make this a fully useful product.
+Finally, despite claiming to be fully standards-aligned, the site does not include all state standards (North Dakota and Alaska, at least, are missing), and the Common Core standards listed on the teacher progress page are difficult to relate to practice sets and don't necessarily map to the questions offered in the sets.
+While AdaptedMind Math makes an effort, a fine-tooth comb is needed to make this a fully useful product.